TobiasSekan/DailyKanji/readme.md

 #### Next versions (after 1.0 release)
 * Move logic to separate library project in .Net Standard
-  * Starting with .Net Standard 1.0 - 1.2 (to save support for Windowsa Vista and 8)
+  * Starting with .Net Standard 1.0 - 1.2 (to save support for Windows Vista and 8)
 * Add command line project in .Net Core (usable under Windows, Linux, macOS)
 * Start with integration of Kanji tests